Pipe17 closes $8M to connect a range of e-commerce tools without any code required – TechCrunch

 So they built Pipe17 to fill in the gap.

-According to Afshar, Pipe17 wants to simplify operations for e-commerce merchants through the lens of connection; the pair of co-founders believe that easy cross-compatibility is the key missing ingredient in the modern-day e-commerce software stack, likening the current e-commerce maket to the IT and datacenter worlds before the advent of Splunk and Datadog.
+According to Afshar, Pipe17 wants to simplify operations for e-commerce merchants through the lens of connection; the pair of co-founders believe that easy cross-compatibility is the key missing ingredient in the modern-day e-commerce software stack, likening the current e-commerce market to the IT and data center worlds before the advent of Splunk and Datadog.

 The prevailing view in the e-commerce industry, the co-founders explained, is that to fix a problem e-commerce players should purchase another application.
-Pipe17 thinks that most ecommerce companies probably have enough tooling, and that they instead need to get their existing tooling to communicate.
+Pipe17 thinks that most e-commerce companies probably have enough tooling, and that they instead need to get their existing tooling to communicate.

 What’s neat about the startup is that it’s building something that we might call no-code-no-code, or no-code to a higher degree.
-Instead of offering a interface for non-developers to visually map out connections between different software services, it has pre-built what might need to be mapped.
+Instead of offering an interface for non-developers to visually map out connections between different software services, it has pre-built what might need to be mapped.
 Just pick the two e-commerce services you want to link, and Pipe17 will connect them for you in an intelligent manner.
 For folks who find any sort of coding hard (which probably describes a lot of indie online store operators), the method could be an attractive pitch.

 The startup’s customer target are sellers doing single-digit millions to nine-figures in year sales.